Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Points and lines in the exceptional minuscule geometries

 \item \emph{Suppose some pair of points from $S$ is symplectic.} Suppose $p_0$ and $p_1$ are symplectic and let $\xi$ be the symp containing them.
 Let the set $T$ of points of $\Delta$ consist of the points of $S$ in $\xi$, the set of points of $\xi$ collinear to a point of $T$ far from $\xi$, and, for each point $p_i$ of $S$ close to $\xi$, an arbitrary point of $\xi$ collinear to $p_i$.
 Then $T$ is a set of at most $s+1$ points not forming a line (as $p_0$ and $p_1$ belong to $T$ and are not collinear).
 Hence, by \cref{typeAD} (or more precisely, \cite[Lemma~3.5]{Bus-Mal:24}), we find a point $b\in \xi$ not collinear to any member of $T$.
 Hence, for each point $p_i\in S$ not far from $\xi$, there is a unique symp $\xi_i$ containing $b$ and $p_i$.
 Since $\xi=\xi_0=\xi_1$, there are at most $s$ such symps. \cref{3.30} yields a line $L$ through $b$ locally opposite each such symp, which means that each point of $L\setminus\{b\}$ is far from each such symp.
 This implies that each point of $L\setminus\{b\}$ is opposite each point of $S$ that is not far from $\xi$.
 But since $b$ is opposite every point of $S$ that is far from $\xi$ by construction, the line $L$ contains points opposite each member of $S$.
 Hence, each point $p_i$, $i=0,1,\ldots,s$, has a unique projection $p_i'$ onto $L$.
 Since $b=p_0'=p_1'$, there is at least one point of $L$ opposite each point of $S$.

 \item \emph{Some pair of points from $S$ is opposite and there are no symplectic pairs in $S$.} It follows that collinearity is an equivalence relation in $S$.
-Let $C\subseteq S$ be a corresponding equivalence class of minimal size (then certainly $|C|<1+s/2$ and $|S\setminus C|\geq 2$).
+Let $C\subseteq S$ be a corresponding equivalence class, which we may choose such that $|S\setminus C|\geq 2$.
 Let $\xi$ be a symp either containing $C$ (if the latter is contained in a singular $5$-space or a singular $5'$-space; we assume $p_0\in C$), or containing at least one point, say again $p_0$, of $C$ and intersecting the $6$-space spanned by $C$ in a $5'$-space (if $C$ generates a $6$-space; \cref{preE77} allows for this).
 Either way, let $W$ be the singular subspace of $\xi$ obtained by intersecting $\xi$ with the singular subspace generated by $C$.
 Let $S'\neq\varnothing$ be the set of points of $\xi$ collinear to a point of $S\setminus C$.

 Select $q\in S'$ arbitrarily and suppose $q\perp p_1\in S\setminus C$.
 As $|S\setminus C|\geq 2$, we can select a line $M$ in $\xi$ through $q$ disjoint from $W$ and not containing $S'$.
 With that, $M$ contains at least one point $b\perp q$ such that $b\notin S'$ and $b$ is not collinear to a member of $C$.
 It follows that $b$ is not collinear to any point of $S$.
 So we can consider the set $\Xi$ of symps containing $b$ and some point of $S$.
 Since $p_0$ and $p_1$ are opposite, the symps $\xi=\xi(b,p_0)$ and $\xi(b,p_1)$ only intersect in the line $bq$.
 Hence, in the residue of $b$, the set $\Xi$ does not correspond to the set of symps containing a given maximal singular subspace.
 Hence, the dual of \cref{E61points} yields a line $L$ through $b$ locally opposite each member of $\Xi$.
-As in $(i)$ above, the line $L$ is far from each member of $S$, but $p_0$ and $p_1$ project to the same point of $L$, implying that there is at least one point on $L$ opposite every member of $S$. \qedhere \end{compactenum} \end{proof}
+As in $(ii)$ above, the line $L$ is far from each member of $S$, but $p_0$ and $p_1$ project to the same point of $L$, implying that there is at least one point on $L$ opposite every member of $S$. \qedhere \end{compactenum} \end{proof}